edgedb/edgedb/docs/datamodel/links.rst

 So fundamentally there's no difference in terms of the data for the two schemas specifying many-to-one or one-to-many relationship between ``Person`` and ``Shirt``.
-Nor is there any difference in terms of querying that data, because computable links can be added to the schema.
+Nor is there any difference in terms of querying that data, because computed links can be added to the schema.
 Instead the difference is in how the data is modified or reasoned about.
 For example, expressing "Billie bought some yellow shirts" using the first and second version of the schema would look